 - Not provide the service. - Submit a new PA request.
-Providers are required to submit a copy of the original denied PA request and additional supporting clinical documentation and medical justification along with a new PA/RF, PA/DRF, or PA/HIAS1. - Provide the service as a noncovered service.
+Providers are required to submit a copy of the original denied PA request and additional supporting clinical documentation and medical justification along with a new PA/RF, PA/DRF, or PA/HIAS1. - o Provide the service as a noncovered service.

-If the member does not appeal the decision to deny the PA request or appeals the decision but the decision is upheld and the member chooses to receive the service (s) as a noncovered service.
+If the member does not appeal the decision to deny the PA request or appeals the decision but the decision is upheld and the member chooses to receive the service anyway, the member may choose to receive the service(s) as a noncovered service.